"Nov. 1, 2012 -- Having even mildly elevated blood pressure at midlife prematurely ages the brain, a new study shows.

 - Diminution of tonic sympathetic outflow from the vasomotor centers in the brain.

-In normal volunteers, Zebeta (bisoprolol fumarate) therapy resulted in a reduction of exercise- and isoproterenol-induced tachycardia.
+In normal volunteers, ZEBETA therapy resulted in a reduction of exercise- and isoproterenol-induced tachycardia.
 The maximal effect occurred within 1-4 hours post-dosing.
 Effects persisted for 24 hours at doses equal to or greater than 5 mg.

-Electrophysiology studies in man have demonstrated that Zebeta (bisoprolol fumarate) significantly decreases heart rate, increases sinus node recovery time, prolongs AV node refractory periods, and, with rapid atrial stimulation, prolongs AV nodal conduction.
+Electrophysiology studies in man have demonstrated that ZEBETA significantly decreases heart rate, increases sinus node recovery time, prolongs AV node refractory periods, and, with rapid atrial stimulation, prolongs AV nodal conduction.

-Beta1-selectivity of Zebeta (bisoprolol fumarate) has been demonstrated in both animal and human studies.
-No effects at therapeutic doses on beta2-adrenoceptor density have been observed.
+Beta1-selectivity of ZEBETA has been demonstrated in both animal and human studies.
+No effects at therapeutic doses on beta -adrenoceptor density have been observed.
 Pulmonary function studies have been conducted in healthy volunteers, asthmatics, and patients with chronic obstructive pulmonary disease (COPD).
-Doses of Zebeta (bisoprolol fumarate) ranged from 5 to 60 mg, atenolol from 50 to 200 mg, metoprolol from 100 to 200 mg, and propranolol from 40 to 80 mg.
+Doses of ZEBETA ranged from 5 to 60 mg, atenolol from 50 to 200 mg, metoprolol from 100 to 200 mg, and propranolol from 40 to 80 mg.
 In some studies, slight, asymptomatic increases in airways resistance (AWR) and decreases in forced expiratory volume (FEV1) were observed with doses of bisoprolol fumarate 20 mg and higher, similar to the small increases in AWR also noted with the other cardioselective beta-blockers.
 The changes induced by beta-blockade with all agents were reversed by bronchodilator therapy.

 In two randomized double-blind placebo-controlled trials conducted in the U.S., reductions in systolic and diastolic blood pressure and heart rate 24 hours after dosing in patients with mild-to-moderate hypertension are shown below.
 In both studies, mean systolic/diastolic blood pressures at baseline were approximately 150/100 mm Hg, and mean heart rate was 76 bpm.
 Drug effect is calculated by subtracting the placebo effect from the overall change in blood pressure and heart rate.